 |

-Includes comments relating to a paper that dealt with the broad issue of building
+Includes comments relating to a paper that dealt with the broad issue of building on contaminated

-as it affected children and young people.
+land as it affected children and young people.

 | ||||